criscara-dev/dendron-template/vault/salesforce-platform.platform-app-builder.md

 We have three type of picklists:
 1. **Standard**: the ones that are included in your Salesforce org before any customization.
 2. **Custom**: the one you create to have custom picklist's behaviour
-3. **Custom Multi-Select**: if you want the user be abke to select more than one value and fields can have those properties:
+3. **Custom Multi-Select**: if you want the user be able to select more than one value and fields can have those properties:
 * #**Restricted-picklists** : doesn't let you add new values, even with APIs, the idea is to create consistency
 * **#Dependent** or **#Controlling**: it's based on a selection from another picklist or a checkbox (the controlling value) on the same record